ericleaf/113-2-R-final-project/codebook.md

     },
     "sd": {
       "class": "numeric",
-      "description": "Standard deviation of income in the village in 2021.", "mean": 882.6757,
+      "description": "Standard deviation of income in the village in 2021 (Unit: NT$1000).", "mean": 882.6757,
       "sd": 775.9117,
       "min": 253.36,